thejsway/thejsway/manuscript/chapter08.md

 * The `+` operator concatenates (combines or adds) two or more strings.

-Beyond these basic uses, strings have even more versatilty.
+Beyond these basic uses, strings have even more versatility.

 ## Obtaining string length